 Wondering how you can utilize the power of IoT in your warehouses?

 It’s simple!
 Think of the use cases and the technologies that drive smart warehouses automation.

 Using connected devices, warehouse staff can identify products and packages instantly.
-Wearables such as smartwatches will track staff’s product picking accuracy in order to track their performance.
+Wearables such as smartwatches will track staff’s product picking accuracy to track their performance.
 Besides, the heartbeat and vitals monitoring feature will help ensure that the staff is not exhausted.

 IoT, along with warehouse robotics helps automate monotonous tasks like picking, packing, stocking, managing, etc. and reduces the chances of human error – order inaccuracy, inventory damage.

 Smart glasses* help in picking items and transporting them around the warehouse.
 The GPS tracker in the glasses helps in auto locating the shelf and the products.
 The staff doesn’t need to memorize the warehouse blueprint or go on a manual hunt to pick the products.
 Moreover, it can automatically manage the inventory without any documentation.
 It can also run quick scans of the barcode stickers on it for inventory purposes.